 Location: West End, Tortola

 I’m so proud of my Dolphins and all of the hard work they’ve put in.
-Throughout the program they’ve earned their night, digital underwater photography, research diver and naturalist specialty certifications.
+Throughout the program, they’ve earned their night, digital underwater photography, research diver and naturalist specialty certifications.
 They recently completed their science research projects as well, presenting their findings to the whole Dolphin program.
-Sam, Max, and Aria researched the inhabitants of conch shells, attempting to determine whether there was a relationship between inhabitant type, depth and substrate composition.
-Nick, Marcelle and Hannah compared nitrite and phosphate levels in harbors and ports in an attempt to determine which location was more suitable for coral growth.
+Sam, Max, and Aria researched the inhabitants of conch shells, attempting to determine whether there was a relationship between inhabitant type, depth, and substrate composition.
+Nick, Marcelle, and Hannah compared nitrate and phosphate levels in harbors and ports in an attempt to determine which location was more suitable for coral growth.